mprefuge/payment-processor/README.md

 | `ACCOUNTING_SYNC_ENABLED` | Set to `true` to post into accounting after validation. |
 | `ACCOUNTING_POSTING_STRATEGY` | Chooses how transactions post into QuickBooks. |

+When specifying account mappings you may provide either a QuickBooks account ID or a `Name|ID` pair (for example, `Stripe Clearing|123`).
+If only a single value is supplied it will be used for both the `value` and `name` fields that are sent to QuickBooks.

 ## Endpoint reference

 All endpoints are prefixed with `/api` when running locally with the Functions host.